Keeping communal areas clear and safe

 Electric bikes and e-scooters

 The London Fire Brigade has recently warned that they have seen a huge spike in fires as a result of electric bikes and e-scooters.
 We recognise that electric bikes and e-scooters are becoming common modes of transport, and we request that these are stored and charged within your homes.
 It is advised that if they have to be charged inside, they should be placed on a hard surface, away from escape routes, in a room with a smoke alarm, and only charged when the user is awake and within the premises.
 If we see electric bikes or e-scooters in communal areas, they will be removed and disposed of immediately without prior notice.
 This is to keep all those living in the building safe.
+Click here to read more advice from the London Fire Brigade on e-Scooters and e-Bikes.

 What you can do as a resident